 - Technology: As you’d expect from a start-up company targeting millennials and members of Generation Z, tech has a big part to play.
 This is apparent both on the front and back ends of the Wattpad service.
 Behind the scenes, Wattpad makes use of machine learning and AI to spot the brightest stories among its many uploads.
 On the front end, Wattpad offers a mobile app to allow readers and writers to connect on the devices they love the most.

 In a nutshell, Wattpad is a social platform for lovers of the written word.
-It offers opportunities for writers to get their art discovered and for readers to find new favorite artists.
+It offers opportunities for writers to get their art discovered and for readers to find new favorite stories and artists.

 The rest of this Wattpad review will focus on what the service has to offer for writers.
 If you’re a writer, what can Wattpad do for you, and is there anything you need to be wary of?Is Wattpad the right place for you and your work?
 Check out this Wattpad review and judge for yourself! #writers #amwritingClick To Tweet

 Signing up for Wattpad is easy, as you can see from the below image.
 You can either quickly register through email, or use one of your social accounts to gain access.

 So how exactly does Wattpad claim to help writers?
 They break up the process of using Wattpad from an author perspective into three stages.

 - Create: The first stage of using Wattpad as a writer is to create your story.
 You are given pretty much free reign to write how you want and in whichever genre you wish.
 You can check out a full list of genres a little later in this article, but it’s fairly comprehensive.
 You can shoot from the hip, or make use of the writing resources provided by Wattpad to shape your story.